markdwags/Razor/help/docs/install/windows.md

 !!! warning "Client Support"
-    It's recommended that you use the latest version of the [ClassicUO](https://github.com/andreakarasho/ClassicUO) client with this version of Razor, however it should work with the original 5.x and 7.x clients though support for any bugs may be limited.
+    It's **highly recommended** that you use the [ClassicUO](https://www.classicuo.eu/) client with this version of Razor, however it should work with the original 5.x and 7.x clients though support for any bugs may be limited.

-    When using ClassicUO, some features in Razor are disabled since they either won't work and/or may cause conflicts with ClassicUO.

 # Install: Razor and ClassicUO